 This reality was more recently and infamously laid bare by Zbigniew Brzezinski in his 1997 manifesto The Grand Chessboard: American Primacy and Its Geostrategic Imperatives, essentially an instruction manual for world domination by Uncle Sam and an updated riff on the Great Game played so assiduously by its parent empire.
 (Readers might wish to read an earlier post that provides further insight into the Brzezinski Doctrine and its contemporary significance.)

-After the seemingly inexorable rise of Germany in the wake of that country’s unification in 1871 into the nation state we know it today, quite a few of England’s ruling elites became unnerved by the threat this development ostensibly heralded for Britain’s global supremacy, specifically, its ability to maintain pole position in the Old/New World Order.
+After the seemingly inexorable rise of Germany in the wake of that country’s unification in 1871, quite a few of England’s ruling elites became unnerved by the threat this development ostensibly heralded for Britain’s global supremacy, specifically, its ability to maintain pole position in the Old/New World Order.
 At all costs and by whatever means, Britain was utterly determined no country (or alliance of countries) would threaten her designation as the Empire du jour, the one on which it was famously said ‘the sun never set’.

 Accordingly, circa 1890 especially, Germany’s remarkable economic, technological and industrial growth—along with its military expansion and presumed imperial ambitions—would become Britain’s sole foreign policy obsession, albeit one more malevolent than ‘magnificent’.
 It was in this milieu that the Secret Elites first congregated in 1891 to plot the Empire’s trajectory, one that would ultimately lead to the Great War.
 The “Great Game” was still on, but the chief rival —if not the endgame—had changed.
 Such was their resolve, the Secret Elites had already ‘prophesied’ that not only was war with the Teutonic upstart inevitable, they embarked on a mission from God, King, Country and Empire to ensure that that prophesy became self-fulfilling.